Skip to content

 Meall Tairbh — common questions

-Meall Tairbh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 544m of ascent and takes most walkers 3-6 hours.
-Terrain: West Highland Way at the start, then quad ruts through tussock and heather on the south-west spur.
+Meall Tairbh carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 544m of ascent and a 3-6 hour day on the standard route.
+Underfoot: West Highland Way at the start, then quad ruts through tussock and heather on the south-west spur.

 Where do I park for Meall Tairbh?